metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 The 3 runs completed in about 27 seconds.
 With so few iterations and simulations in the first run, there's huge variance in the win fraction (standard deviation of 0.45).
 Increasing iterations and simulations each to 100 already shows the distribution converging on the expected win frequency of 0.66.
 Further increase to 1,000 simulations and iterations results in a more clearly normal distribution with much tighter standard deviation of 0.01.

-Let's now show the composite plot of win frequency distributions across the 3 runs.
-Note I've stored the run info (number of simulations and iterations per run) in the list names, and we can unpack these with regular exressions using `gsub()` for the respective plot titles.
+Let's now plot the win frequency distributions across the 3 runs.
+Note I've stored the run info (number of simulations and iterations per run) in the list names, and we can unpack these with [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) using `gsub()` for the respective plot titles.
 I'll use `par` to manage the plot output and formatting, where `nrow = c(1, 3)` specifies the plot output conforms to a matrix of 1 row and 3 columns, and `oma = c(3, 3, 3, 1)` adds outer margin whitespace for axis labels.
 I'll remove redundant axis labels for each plot and add these back with `mtext()`.

 ```
 pdf("mh_3runs.pdf", 10, 4)